-1. From the Web Console sidebar, click Applications, or from the Data Management Console, expand the Server node folder.
+- 1. Go to the Web Console Applications page, or from the Data Management Console, expand the Server node folder.

-2. Right-click an application folder, point to Impact Analysis , and click one of the following options:
+- 2. Right-click an application folder, point to Impact Analysis, and click one of the following options:

-☐ Synonyms by Procedure
+- Synonyms by Procedure

-☐ Procedures by Synonym
+- Procedures by Synonym

-☐ Columns by Procedure
+- Columns by Procedure

-☐ Procedures by Column
+- Procedures by Column

-☐ Flow Report
+- Flow Report